ibexa/documentation-developer/docs/tutorials/enterprise_beginner/2_prepare_the_landing_page.md

 The `sidebar` (line 3) is the internal key of the layout. `name` (line 5) is displayed in the interface when the user selects a layout.
 The `thumbnail` (line 7) points to an image file that is shown when creating a new Landing Page next to the name.
-Use the [supplied Content Type icon file](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/blob/v3-step2/public/assets/images/layouts/sidebar.png) and place it in the `public/assets/images/layouts/` folder.
+Use the [supplied thumbnail file](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/blob/v3-step2/public/assets/images/layouts/sidebar.png) and place it in the `public/assets/images/layouts/` folder.

 The `template` (line 8) points to the Twig file containing the template for this layout.